-Figure 1.
-The rendered Czech sentence Byl by šel dolesa. (lit.: He-was would went toforest.) contains past conditional of the verb "jít" (to go) and a typo "toforest" repaired on m-layer.

-the corresponding lexias.
-A simple view of the result of our annotations is given in the Figure 2, some technical details are in Section 4.2.
+Fig. 1 The rendered Czech sentence Byl by šel dolesa. (lit.: He-was would went toforest.) contains past conditional of the verb "jít" (to go) and a typo "toforest" repaired on m-layer would really distinguish the t-node's lexical meanings.
+To achieve this goal, in the first phase of the project, which we report on in this paper, we identify MWEs and create a lexicon of the corresponding monosemic lexemes.
+A simple view of the result of our annotations is given in the Fig. 2, some technical details are in Sect.
+4.2.